tidymodels/shinymodels/README.md

 svm_res
 ```

-Step 3: Apply the launcher function `explore()` on the `tune_` object to launch a shiny app with the plots realted to the model.
+Step 3: Apply the launcher function `explore()` on the `tune_` object to launch a shiny app with the plots related to the model.
 ``` r
 explore(svm_res)
 ```